Jobijollof/DLS-Devops-Projects/project1-automation/README.md

 - Continuation of [project 1](https://github.com/Jobijollof/DLS-Devops-Projects/tree/main/project1-Networktop)

-Create a CloudFormation template.
-The template should define the VPC, public subnet, and private subnet.
+- Create a CloudFormation template.

+- The template should define the VPC, public subnet, and private subnet.

-Upload the CloudFormation template.
+- Upload the CloudFormation template.

-Create a CloudFormation stack.
-The stack will create the VPC, public subnet, and private subnet.
+- Create a CloudFormation stack.

+- The stack will create the VPC, public subnet, and private subnet.

 ![vpc](./images/cloud1.png)

+- Cloudformation template in Yaml format.

 ![vpc](./images/yml-template.png)